TequilaGold/DBCensus/README.md

-# Documentation for Daybreak Census PowerShell Scripts
+# Documentation for EQ2 Census PowerShell Scripts

 ## What's Inside

 [EQ2Stat](https://github.com/TequilaGold/DBCensus/tree/master/EQ2Stat) - Ever wanted a sorted listing of a specific statistic for all the raiders in your guild?
-EQ2Stat scripts let you do that with several options to filter based on guild, guild ranks, and last login date.
+The EQ2Stat scripts let you do that with several options to filter based on guild, guild ranks, and last login date.
 You can also add individual characters that may not be in guild or otherwise do not meet the normal criteria.

-## PowerShell Help
+## PowerShell Information

 These scripts were tested with the latest version of PowerShell Core (6.2) but should work with most versions of PowerShell back to version 3.0.
 If you do not have PowerShell Core installed it can be downloaded from https://github.com/PowerShell/PowerShell.